Tip of the Day

 Designing More Usable Web Sites

-Very comprehensive website for making websites accessible, includes multimedia and virtual reality.
-Provides information on browsers with built-in voice or other access features.
-Provides a link to a video that demonstrates how screen readers assist the blind.
-Many links to other related projects.
+This website is for making websites accessible, includes multimedia and virtual reality.
+It provides information on browsers with built-in voice or other access features.
+Also it provides a link to a video that demonstrates how screen readers assist the blind.
+There are many links to other related projects.

 Guidelines for Creating Web Content Accessible to All